Benchmarking Information Scrambling

 To vitalize the emergence of the recovery signal produced by scrambling, we also performed simulations with different numbers of layers in the forward and backward evolution.
-That is, the fidelity is measured after $t_1$ and $t_2$ layers of forward and backward evolution respectively, and if $t_2>t_1$, an additional $t_2-t_1$ layers in the backward evolution are chosen as independently random.
-Figures~\ref{fig:recovery}(c,~d) depict the fidelity as a function of $t_2$ for fixed values of $t_1$.
-The density plots for the fidelity scanned through various $t_1$ and $t_2$ are shown in Fig.~\ref{fig:recovery}(e,~f).
+That is, the overlap is measured after $t_1$ and $t_2$ layers of forward and backward evolution respectively, and if $t_2>t_1$, an additional $t_2-t_1$ layers in the backward evolution are chosen as independently random.
+Figures~\ref{fig:recovery}(c,~d) depict the overlap as a function of $t_2$ for fixed values of $t_1$.
+The density plots for the overlap scanned through various $t_1$ and $t_2$ are shown in Fig.~\ref{fig:recovery}(e,~f).
 The recovery signal emerges in a finite window around the peak $t_1=t_2$.
-The width of the peak reflects the time scale for local dissipation.
+The width of the peak reflects the timescale for local dissipation.
 For the current fast scrambling model, due to the random single-qubit rotation in every single layer, the recovery signal disappears as soon as $t_2$ is one layer away from $t_1$.
 It is worth noting that, in experiments with real time evolution, there can be a mismatch between the forward and backward evolution times $t_1$ and $t_2$, which contributes to the decay of the signal as well, together with decoherence caused by external couplings.
 Our protocol does not remove this source of errors, but positively confirms information scrambling when they are present.

 The above simulations demonstrate that our protocol can unambiguously distinguish between scrambling and decoherence.
-In general, both of these two competing factors contribute to the decay of the fidelity, but they make the fidelity saturate to different values.
-This gives rise to a two-stage decay: In the early scrambling stage, fidelity decay is influenced by both scrambling and decoherence, until the information is fully scrambled and the fidelity reaches the saturation value (\ref{eq:asymfidelity}).
-In the latter decoherence stage, fidelity further decays to a smaller value, at a rate determined purely by decoherence.
+In general, both of these two competing factors contribute to the decay of the overlap, but to different asymptotic values.
+This gives rise to a two-stage decay: In the early scrambling stage, the overlap decay is influenced by both scrambling and decoherence, until the information is fully scrambled and the overlap reaches the saturation value (\ref{eq:asymfidelity}).
+In the latter decoherence stage, the overlap further decays to a smaller value, at a rate determined purely by decoherence.
 The appearance of the two-stage decay indicates the presence of scrambling.

 Suppose $\lambda_s$ and $\lambda_d$ are the exponential decay rates corresponding to scrambling and decoherence, respectively.
-In the extreme cases of strong scrambling and strong decoherence, the decay of the fidelity can be described as
+In the extreme cases of strong scrambling and strong decoherence, the decay of $F(t)$ can be described as